Arup3201/techlearn/AI-ML/Large-Language-Models/notes.md

 ## Prompt tuning

 With LoRA, the goal was to find an efficient way to update the weights of the model without having to train every single parameter again.
 There are also additive methods within PEFT that aim to improve model performance without changing the weights at all.
-Uou'll explore a second parameter efficient fine tuning method called prompt tuning.
+You'll explore a second parameter efficient fine tuning method called prompt tuning.

 Now, prompt tuning sounds a bit like prompt engineering, but they are quite different from each other.
 With prompt engineering, you work on the language of your prompt to get the completion you want.
 This could be as simple as trying different words or phrases or more complex, like including examples for one or Few-shot Inference.